 We want you to be satisfied.
-If you're not happy with one of our products, we'll replace it, give you a credit or refund your money for the full amount of your purchase price.
-All nursery stock, trees and plants are guaranteed for as long as you garden.
-All seeds and merchandise are guaranteed for one full year.
+If you're not happy with one of our products, we'll replace it or provide a merchandise credit for the full amount of your purchase price.
+All nursery stock, trees, plants, seeds and merchandise are guaranteed for one full year.